poga/KubeScript/README.md

 app.run()
 ```

-Building this application with `KUBESCRIPT_PHASE=build node index.js` will setup a service mesh, event gateway, and the microservices the app depends on, ready to be deployed to any kubernetes cluster.
+Deploy this application to kubernetes with `KUBESCRIPT_PHASE=build node index.js`.
+One command, everything is automated.

 For more example, see `test-app.js`.